AbdallahSaid01/Space-Crisis/README.md

 -------------------------------------------------

-This game has been created as a group project for COMP-376 at concordia university.
+This game has been created as a group project for COMP-376 at Concordia university.